 Professor of Practice of Fraud and Financial Crime Investigation

 Executive Director of Economic Crime and Cybersecurity Institute, and Professor of Practice, Fraud & Financial Investigation.
-Hyman is a 1994 alumnus of Utica College who went on to earn his Juris Doctorate degree from Syracuse University.
+Hyman is a 1994 alumnus of Utica University (formerly Utica College) who went on to earn his Juris Doctorate degree from Syracuse University.

 Frequently Asked Questions

 Advancing your life and career with an online degree comes with lots of questions, and we want to ensure your search for answers is effortless.
 If you have a question we haven’t covered, call (866) 295-3106 to speak with an enrollment counselor.